tcolgate/tcolgate.github.io/content/blog/newest.md

 ```

 If we want to find all network interfaces trasmitting traffic that correlates
-strong with traffic received at myhost eth1):
+strongly with traffic received at myhost eth1):

 ```
 task:node_network_transmit_bytes:paa15m_rate1m ==